How to use chalk paint. Beginners guide on how to paint furniture with chalk style paint.

 After searching a few thrift stores we found an old, solid, perfect dresser.
 One that would grow with her and last a long time.

 But she wasn’t the only one in need of bedroom furniture.
 Need is definitely a stretch.
-We’re working on our own get out of debt journey, so there is a huge difference between want and need.

 HOW TO USE CHALK PAINT